It is our pleasure to welcome you.

 The HKHTC has also held two outstanding public exhibitions, organised lectures and hosted visiting academics who have run Holocaust themed seminars.
 Other activities to date include running annual commemorative events for the United Nations Holocaust Memorial Day and Yom HaShoah.
 We are full members of The Association Of Holocaust Organisations which links us with major Holocaust education and survivor organisations globally.

-Recently, the HKHTC appointed Simon K. Li to be Director of Education.
+In 2018, the HKHTC appointed public historian and peace educator Simon K. Li to be Executive Director.
 Simon came to the Centre in 2016 from a Hong Kong-based higher education institute, where he was a Senior Lecturer and served as Head of General Education.
 He researched at the University of Leicester and has been a commissioned guest editor of the UK-based academic journal Asian Education and Development Studies.
 His current work is focused on Holocaust education in Asia, the scholarship of teaching and learning about genocide, and the incorporation of film into the study of the Holocaust.
 He is dedicated to working with universities and schools in Asia to combat all kinds of prejudice.
 Simon has degrees in history from Queen’s University, Canada.

 A vital aspect of our work is outreach to schools in Hong Kong